stephweb/daw-js-table/README.md

 ## Introduction

-Package DAW JS Table is simple library JS et CSS which makes it possible to generate dynamic tables in Ajax with a pagination, per page, order by, internal search engine.
+This Open Source library is simple library JavaScript and CSS which makes it possible to generate dynamic tables in Ajax with a pagination, per page, order by, internal search engine.